WANdisco/wandisco-documentation-ldm/docs/migrate-metadata.md

 4. Create a database pattern and a table pattern using [regex](https://regex101.com/) that will match the databases and tables you want to migrate.

    For example, using `test*` for the database pattern will match any database with "test" at the beginning of its name, such as `test01`, `test02`, `test03`.

+5. Click **Create** to start the metadata migration with the parameters provided.

 ## Create a metadata migration with the CLI